 3. La Molina

 Now for a more traditional ski resort.
-A couple of hours drive from both Girona and Barcelona, La Molina is a relatively large ski resort village and is home to the oldest ski slopes in Spain.
+A couple of hours drive from both Girona and Barcelona, La Molina is a relatively large ski resort village, and is Spain’s oldest ski resort.

 There’s a lot to do here.
-As well as the 68km of piste across 63 slopes, there’s snowtubing, snowshoeing, bowling, ice-skating, snowmobiling – and even winter Segway tours!
-There’s even an adventure park, which offers zip lines, tarzan jumps, and all sorts of high wire devilry with courses designed for both children and adults.
+As well as 68km of piste across 63 slopes, there’s snowtubing, snowshoeing, bowling, ice-skating, snowmobiling, and even winter Segway tours.
+There’s also an adventure park, which offers zip lines, tarzan jumps, and all sorts of high wire devilry, with courses designed for both children and adults.

-I’d say La Molina is the perfect spot to come on a family or group trip where you have skiers and snowboarders of different levels and abilities – and even with folks like Jess who don’t ski or snowboard at all.
-There’s loads to do off the slopes as well as on – we had a lot of fun in the adventure park, Segwaying, and snowshoeing, and I loved the variety of slopes to choose from when I went skiing.
+I’d say La Molina is the perfect spot to come on a family or group trip where you have skiers and snowboarders of different levels and abilities, even with folks like Jess who don’t ski or snowboard at all.
+There’s loads to do off the slopes as well as on.
+We had a lot of fun in the adventure park, Segwaying, and snowshoeing, and I loved the variety of slopes to choose from when I went skiing.

-They can help adapt equipment to people with a very wide range of physical disabilities as well as mental health issues, so that almost anyone can experience the sensation of skiing, and, depending on ability, learn how to ski for themselves!
+They can adapt equipment to people with a wide range of physical disabilities as well as mental health issues, so that almost anyone can experience the sensation of skiing, and, depending on ability, learn how to ski for themselves.

 Where to Stay in La Molina

 There are plenty of accommodation options to choose from.
-We stayed in the Hotel Solineu, which was a 5 – 10 minute walk from the main ski lifts, and had everything we needed, from an excellent on-site pizzeria through to a hot tub and sauna.
+We stayed at the Hotel Solineu, which was a 5 to 10 minute walk from the main ski lifts, and had everything we needed, from an excellent on-site pizzeria through to a hot tub and sauna.

 Overall, we’d suggest La Molina is a great stop if you’re looking at a longer trip and want to be based in a single location with a lot of variety and activities to choose from.